hashicorp/terraform-provider-azurerm/examples/private_endpoint/postgreSql/README.md

 ## Example: Private Endpoint

-This example provisions a Private Endpoint within Azure.
+This example provisions a Private Endpoint which connects to a PostgreSQL server within Azure.

 ### Variables